abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## ABP Framework .NET 7 Update

-We have update all our dependencies from .NET6 to .NET7.
-Not all the changes are here but here's the commit of our .NET 7 update process:
+We have updated all our dependencies from .NET6 to .NET7.
+Not all the changes are here, but here's the commit of our .NET 7 update process:

 [github.com/abpframework/abp/commit/e7e9756cf228acdeaf0eaa2eee49264d6927fdd5](https://github.com/abpframework/abp/commit/e7e9756cf228acdeaf0eaa2eee49264d6927fdd5)

 Happy coding with .NET 7 🤗